 So here’s the deal with suction plates: Some stick to tables better than others and virtually all of them can be pulled off if a child tries hard enough.

 That said, we’ve found the ones by Bumkins to be really great at sticking to the table most of the time.
+These are made from safe food-grade silicone.
 They have an awesome assortment of designs including:

 - Bumkins Pooh Bear Suction Plate

 - Bumkins Dinosaur Suction Plate

 - Bumkins Silicone Grip Dish

 TIP: Divided plate are handy for serving meals with multiple components—such as veggies, proteins, and more—especially if the kids care about whether their food is touching.